Vegan Cooking Class in Ubud - An Organic Farm to Plate Experience

 Once we were done taking turns and sweating away at making bumbu bali we moved on to making the famous Balinese dish gado gado with deep fried tempeh, tofu, and peanut sauce!

 Gado gado is a traditional dish made from steamed vegetables and peanut sauce.
 Sometimes the dish is served with deep fried tofu and tempeh.
 But we were most excited to learn how to make the peanut sauce which goes with the gado gado.
-It's become one of our newest addictions (apparently we have a lot of those!) that we ate daily with tempeh.
-Obviously we had to learn how to prepare it so we could eat it anywhere anytime.
+It has become one of our newest addictions (apparently we have a lot of those!) that we ate daily.
+Obviously, we had to learn how to prepare it so we could eat it anywhere, anytime.

-We will be sharing the exact recipe for the peanut sauce we cooked here soon, so stay tuned.
-It’s a super easy to make creamy sauce that pairs well with anything but especially tempeh.
-The peanut sauce is highly addictive so we apologize in advance if you can't stop eating it all of the time!
+The peanut sauce was surprisingly easy to make.
+It's a creamy sauce that pairs well with anything but especially tempeh.
+The peanut sauce is highly addictive, and when we're in Bali we can't stop eating it!